Orthodontist in Kothrud Pune

 Palatal Expander: A device that makes your upper jaw wider.
 The palatal expander "expands" (or widens) your upper jaw by putting gentle pressure on your upper molars each time an adjustment is made.
 Your orthodontist will instruct you about when and how to adjust your expander.
 When you achieve the desired expansion, you will wear the appliance for several months to solidify the expansion and to prevent regression.

-Consultation: A meeting with your Orthodontist in Pune to discuss a treatment plan.
+Consultation: A meeting with your orthodontist to discuss a treatment plan.

 Panoramic X-rays : We advice an x-ray of your head which shows the relative positions and growth of the face, jaws and teeth.
 These are taken at specific Radiology centres.